milena-nasteska/parabank-qa-assignment/manual-tests/transfer-funds-test-cases.md

  **Expected Result:** The amount value is accepted and shows in the field

 5. Select the same account in both **From account** and **to account** drop-down fields <br>
  **Expected Result:** The same account is selected in both  **From account** and **to account** drop-down fields

 7. Click Transfer <br>
-**Expected Result:** The transfer is rejected and there is an appropriate user-friendly message informing you that funds can't be transferred to the same account (It does not make sense)
+ **Expected Result:** The transfer is rejected and there is an appropriate user-friendly message informing you that funds can't be transferred to the same account <br>
+**Actual Result:** The transfer goes through.
+This has no business value and should be prevented

 9. Navigate to **Accounts Overview** and check the selected account balance <br>
  **Expected Result:** The account balance remains unchanged and there is no transfer transaction recorded

 **Test Data:**
 Amount: $10.00

 **Screenshot:**<br>
 ![Transfer with same from and to account](./screenshots/transfer-with-same-from-and-to-account.png)

-**NOTE:**
-The transaction goes through without errors, and this needs to have a bug logged if the acceptance criteria clearly states that the user should not:
-- transfer funds where source and destination account is the same
-- transfer funds where the amount is negative number, zero
-- transfer funds should have defined minimum and maximum values for **Amount** and the user should not be allowed to transfer funds greater/lower than the limit values
-- the currency should be clearly defined in the acceptance criteria as well should the user have different accounts with different currencies

 ---